 Uber Accident Lawyers in Conway, Arkansas

 Uber’s pioneering ride-sharing business has taken over the streets in the past few years.
 The success of the company’s formula is due to the fact that it provides riders with a way to arrange for a ride in an urban area on demand, using nothing more than a smartphone.
 Before that, the only way to get around in urban areas without hopping on the subway or a bus was to get a taxi.
 One of the defining characteristics of the ride-sharing company, and certainly what sets it apart from regular taxi companies, is that Uber drivers are not deemed employees of Uber.
 Instead, the drivers are considered independent contractors and they use their own cars.
 However, they do not undergo any specific licensing or training, unlike cab drivers.
 The latter is a significant reason why those in need of a ride should be cautious when using the company’s services.
 When riders use Uber, they are entrusting their safety to a driver who may not be particularly skilled.
 Other than peer reviews, there is no way to know how a driver operates the vehicle.
 Some reviews have claimed that the company does a somewhat questionable job of screening its drivers.
 Anyone is just as likely to get into a car crash as an Uber passenger as they are any other time they are on the road.
 So, what happens when a person is involved in an Uber accident in Arkansas, be it as a passenger or even another driver involved in a collision that is the fault of the Uber driver?
-If you were hurt in an Uber accident, call the experienced uber accident lawyers at Denton & Zachary, PLLC, serving the community of Conway, Arkansas.
+If you were hurt in an Uber accident, call an experienced uber accident lawyer at Denton & Zachary, PLLC, serving the community of Conway, Arkansas.

 Dangerous Driving Distractions and Uber Drivers